dregad/dokuwiki-plugin-authwordpress/README.md

 ## Installation and Configuration

-Please refer to http://www.dokuwiki.org/plugin:authwordpress for information on how to install and configure this plugin in DokuWiki.
+Please refer to the [plugin's documentation](http://www.dokuwiki.org/plugin:authwordpress) for information on how to install and configure this plugin in DokuWiki.

 If you install this plugin manually, make sure it is installed in `lib/plugins/authwordpress/` - if the folder is called differently,